rparini/cxroots/readme_input.md

 If $f'(z)$ is not provided by the user then it is approximated with a Taylor expansion as in [2].

 ### Future improvements:
 * Allow for multiplicities of roots within $C$.
-Perhaps using the method of formal orthogonal polynomials suggested in [3]
+Perhaps using the method of formal orthogonal polynomials suggested in [3] or by simply considering the roots of the derivatives of $f(z)$.
 * Approximate the roots of $f$ within a contour as the zeros of a constructed polynomial [2]
 * If $f'(z)$ is not provided then use the approximation to $f'(z)$ in the Newton-Raphson method